 With one foot in the daily reality of his patients’ lives, and the other in research, Per Svenningsson wants to find new ways of diagnosing and treating Parkinson’s disease.
 A group of people with a hereditary version of the disease may provide important clues.

-Professor and Consultant in neurology
+Professor and chief physician in neurology

 Wallenberg Clinical Scholar 2016